Creativity, hard work helped a decade of

 UTMB Vice President for Education

 Dean Watson took on the responsibility of SECC chair with a single-minded focus: to do great.
-She put in untold hours, visited groups across campus, and kept communication flowing steadily throughout the campaign.
+She put in untold hours, visited groups across campus, and kept communication flowing steadily throughout her first watch as campaign chair.
 She rolled up her sleeves with her team of volunteers, and together they did great work.

 On campaign messages: “I chaired the season after the ‘sisters of doom & gloom’ — Hurricane Katrina in New Orleans and Rita in East Texas.
 I focused on how grateful we were that Galveston was generally spared, and how much we needed to stretch to help those who had really significant needs.”